Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling: Introduction

 Recently, machine learning models have been shown to improve standard estimates of galaxy cluster mass, using observables such as line-of-sight velocities and projected radial distances \citep[e.g.][]{2019ApJ...887...25H, 2020MNRAS.499.1985K, 2021MNRAS.501.4080K, 2021ApJ...908..204H, 2022NatAs...6..936H}, X-ray \citep[e.g.][]{Ntampaka_2019, Green_2019, Han_2020, Ho_2023} and SZ \citep[e.g.][]{Cohn_2019, Wadekar_2023_1}.
 However, compared to standard estimates of cluster mass, estimating the projected 2D mass map is even more informative: knowing the mass map at different radii not only estimates cluster abundance but also better constrains lensing maps and dark matter models.
 Finally, since clusters effectively act as giant telescopes to magnify and find high redshift galaxies and quasars, having a model that accurately produces the mass map is crucial.
 To do so, we will need a machine learning model that can produce images rather than single-number estimates for the mass.

-Concurrently, image-to-image deep learning models have been used to effectively model galaxy cluster structures by learning a compressed latent space representation and sampling from a learned distribution.
-These generative models compress the input into a latent space by extracting the most useful information that is further used to sample outputs, capturing and appropriately modeling the intrinsic uncertainty in incomplete observations.
+Concurrently, image-to-image deep learning models, notably autoencoder-style networks such as Generative Adversarial Models (GANs) and Variational Autoencoders (VAEs), are very good at solving ill-posed astrophysics problems that require learning a compressed latent space representation and sampling from a learned distribution: these models learn to capture and appropriately model the intrinsic uncertainty in incomplete observations.
 Examples of reconstruction from the latent space include random sampling of hyper-realistic large cosmological structures \citep[e.g.][]{Ullmo_2021}, and accurate reconstruction of galaxy images \citep[e.g.][]{Schawinski_2018} and large-scale structures \citep[e.g.][]{Rodriguez_2018, Perraudin_2019}.
-Other interesting applications of image generation include reconstructing dark matter maps from cluster observables \cite[e.g.][]{Andres_2024}, classification of galaxy mergers \cite[e.g.][]{Arendt_2024}, denoising and deconvolving galaxy images \citep[e.g.][]{Schawinski_2017, Hemmati_2022} and increasing the resolution of cosmological simulations \citep[e.g.][]{Li_2021}.
+Other interesting applications of image generation include reconstructing total projected matter maps from cluster observables \cite[e.g.][]{Andres_2024}, classification of galaxy mergers \cite[e.g.][]{Arendt_2024}, denoising and deconvolving galaxy images \citep[e.g.][]{Schawinski_2017, Hemmati_2022} and increasing the resolution of cosmological simulations \citep[e.g.][]{Li_2021}.